mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 :[1] View theme:
-  If this option is set, the Layerset appears as an additional level .
+  If this option is set, the Layerset appears as an additional level.
 If this option is not set, the defined instances are displayed in the main level.
 :[2] Theme open or closed:
   If this option is set (symbol of the open folder), the theme in the Layertree is automatically opened or closed.
 :[3] Theme source visibility:
-  If this option is set, the "Show/ Hide source"-button is added in the Layertree.
+  If this option is set, the "Show/Hide source"-button is added in the Layertree.
 :[4] Theme layer visibility:
   If this option is set, the "Activate all Layers"-button is added in the Layertree.